-The ketogenic diet is a low-carb, high-fat diet commonly used for weight loss and as a therapy for epilepsy in children.
+The ketogenic diet is a low-carb, high-fat diet commonly used for weight loss.
+It is also used in therapy for epilepsy in children.
 While there are legions of keto diet fans who rave about the benefits, there still is a darker side to this very restrictive diet regime.
 Namely, the increasing prevalence of kidney stones.

 The Link Between the Keto Diet & Kidney Stones

-“The keto diet produces acidosis, so the major effect is expected to be a reduction in urine citrate,” said leading nephrologist Dr. David Goldfarb MD.
-He continued, “It will also probably increase the amount of uric acid in the urine, and the acidosis will probably increase the amount of calcium too.”
+“The keto diet produces acidosis, so the major effect is expected to be a reduction in urine citrate." said leading nephrologist Dr. David Goldfarb MD.
+He continued, “It will also probably increase the amount of uric acid in the urine.
+The acidosis will probably increase the amount of calcium too.”